 Under Singapore’s income tax laws, all employers are required to file employee earnings and prepare certain tax forms for all their employees who are employed in Singapore, by 1st March every year.
+Employers can start submitting from 6 Jan and are encouraged to submit by 10 Feb to avoid the last minute rush.
 To all payroll administrators out there, here is a guide to help you with this process.

 What is the Auto-Inclusion Scheme (AIS)?

 Under this scheme, employers submit electronically the employment income information of their employees to IRAS.
 The submitted information will then be automatically included in the employees’ income tax assessment so that they do not need to declare these incomes themselves.
 You do not need to issue the same forms to your employees separately.

 Participation in AIS is compulsory for all employers with 6 or more employees for the entire year ending 31 Dec 2020 or who have received the “Notice to File Employment Income of Employees Electronically”.